MicrosoftDocs/azure-docs/articles/azure-monitor/insights/storage-insights-overview.md

 The counter tile under the drop-down lists rolls-up the total number of storage accounts in the subscription and reflects how many of the total are selected.

-Select a value in the columns **Availability**, **E2E Latency**, **Server Latency**, and **<transaction error type/>/Errors** directs you to a report tailored to the specific type of storage KPIs that match the column selected for that storage account.
+Select a value in the columns **Availability**, **E2E Latency**, **Server Latency**, and **transaction error type/Errors** directs you to a report tailored to the specific type of storage KPIs that match the column selected for that storage account.
 For more information about the workbooks for each category, see the [Overview of drill-down workbooks](#overview-drill-down-workbooks) section below.

 >[!NOTE]
 >For details on which errors can be shown in the report, see [Response Type schema](../../storage/common/storage-metrics-in-azure-monitor.md#metrics-dimensions) and look for transaction types such as **ServerOtherError**, **ClientOtherError**, **ClientThrottlingError**.
 Depending on the storage accounts selected, if there are more than three types of errors reported, all other errors are represented under the category of **Other**.